Hardspace: Shipbreaker on Steam - User reviews, Price & Information

 Equipped with cutting-edge salvaging tech, carve & slice spaceships to recover valuable materials.
 Upgrade your gear to take on more lucrative contracts and pay your billion credits debt to LYNX Corp!

-Hardspace: Shipbreaker is a space, sci-fi and simulation game developed by Blackbird Interactive and published by Focus Entertainment.
+Hardspace: Shipbreaker is a space, sci-fi and simulation game developed and published by Blackbird Interactive.

 Released on May 24th 2022 is available only on Windows in 9 languages: English, French, German, Simplified Chinese, Russian, Italian, Spanish - Spain, Portuguese - Brazil and Traditional Chinese.